magnars/multiple-cursors.el/README.md

 BTW, I highly recommend adding `mc/mark-next-like-this` to a key binding that's right next to the key for `er/expand-region`.

+## Scrolling

+Sometimes you end up with cursors outside of your view.
+You can scroll the screen to center on each cursor with `C-v` and `M-v`.

 ## Unknown commands